How Long Does Spousal Support Last in Illinois?

 Spousal support is generally intended to be rehabilitative, meaning that the payments are ordered to last as long as the recipient needs to become financially independent.
 In situations like these, the payments will end as soon as the court order expires.
 However, in situations where a couple was married for twenty years or more, a judge may award spousal support payments for as long as the marriage lasted.

 Other factors affecting the length of spousal support payments are remarriage or cohabitation on the part of the receiving spouse or a change in circumstances on the part of the paying spouse.
 In each case, it is the responsibility of the paying spouse to petition the court for a change in support payments.

 Contact a St. Charles, IL Spousal Support Attorney

-The attorneys with Shaw Family Law, P.C. recognize that spousal support is often crucial for spouses who may have given up personal career ambitions in order to support their family at home.
+The attorneys with Shaw Sanders, P.C. recognize that spousal support is often crucial for spouses who may have given up personal career ambitions in order to support their family at home.
 We will aggressively advocate on your behalf to ensure you get the spousal support to which you are entitled.
-Contact a Kane County spousal support attorney with Shaw Family Law, P.C.
+Contact a Kane County spousal support attorney with Shaw Sanders, P.C.
 Call us today at 630-584-5550 for a free consultation.